Using Symbolic Regression to Emulate the Radial Fourier Transform of the S\'ersic profile for Fast, Accurate and Differentiable Galaxy Profile Fitting: Introduction

 A promising alternative method is to render the galaxy in Fourier space; with this method, similar accuracy in the central region can be achieved without the need for oversampling~\citep{Rowe:2015, Lang:2020}.
 This provides a more natural way to render the galaxy ``above the atmosphere,'' i.e., the intrinsic galaxy image before including the effects of the PSF and pixelization.
 Furthermore, a Fourier transform is required to convolve a pixel-rendered image with a PSF regardless; rendering directly in Fourier space negates the need for this initial computation, improving performance.
-Unfortunately, despite the theoretical benefits of a Fourier representation, the \ser~function has no closed-form Fourier transform.
+Unfortunately, despite the theoretical benefits of a Fourier representation, the \ser~function has no general closed-form Fourier transform\footnote{At fixed indices such as $n=0.5$, representing a Gaussian, and $n=1$ representing an exponential the Fourier transforms are known analytically}.

 A popular workaround, originally suggested in \citet{Hogg2013}, is to approximate the \ser~profile using a mixture of Gaussians model.
 Gaussians are particularly nice functions to work with, especially when using Fourier transforms, as the transform of a Gaussian is also Gaussian.
-Gaussian decompositions of \ser~profiles can either be pre-computed and stored in a lookup table~\citep{Rowe:2015, Lang:2016} or calculated on the fly, such as using the algorithm presented in ~\citet{Shajib:2019}.
+Gaussian decompositions of \ser~profiles can either be pre-computed and stored in a lookup table~\citep{Rowe:2015, Lang:2016} or calculated on the fly, such as using the algorithm presented in \citet{Shajib:2019}.
 Additionally, if the PSF is also modeled using Gaussians, then the convolution can be performed analytically.
 The Mixture of Gaussians representation has been implemented in packages for \ser~profile fitting such as \texttt{tractor}~\citep{Lang:2016}, \texttt{pysersic}~\citep{Pasha:2023} and \texttt{forcepho}~\citep{Baldwin2024}.
 Unfortunately this solution is not a panacea --- in order to accurately reproduce the \ser~profiles, a large number of Gaussians ($\gtrsim10$) must be employed.
 Each Gaussian is rendered independently, thus (again) increasing the computational cost.

 A wholly different approach was put forth in \citet{Spergel2010}.
 The authors propose a novel functional form of the radial profile, defined in terms of Bessel functions, that loosely mimics the \ser~profile.
 Their key insight was to specifically design a functional form such that the Fourier transform is convenient to work with.
 While some studies have utilized this profile~\citep[e.g.][]{Li:2023,Tan2024}, given the decades of inertia of use of the \ser~profile, there is yet to be widespread adoption.